Glenwood Canyon closure fuels increased commerce in Rifle

 The flows, caused by rains hitting the Grizzly Creek burn scar, led to the extended closure of I-70 between Glenwood Springs and Dotsero since July 30.
 Meanwhile, the same stretch of Interstate has previously closed down intermittently due to periodic rains and ensuing debris flows.

-Ever since, Rickstrew said the pool has in fact provided 73 showers between July 11 and Aug.
+Rickstrew said the pool has provided 73 showers between July 11 and Aug.
 10. To put things in perspective, the local Rifle pool provided 38 showers in June alone.
 That means the pool has amassed a combined $222 in revenue based on shower use alone.

-Despite the influx of patrons, Rickstrew said the local pool’s supply for all-in-one shampoo, body wash is at no risk of depletion.
+Despite the influx of patrons, Rickstrew said the local pool’s supply for all-in-one shampoo and body wash is at no risk of depletion.

 “We have a pretty good stock, but we’ve been going through it a little bit faster in the showers,” he said.
 “But I haven’t noticed us having to order more than we plan on.
 We don’t provide towels or anything, but a lot of people bring their own shampoo and conditioner and body wash.”

-Rickstrew said shower rates are typically kept low in an effort to attract climbers out of Rifle Mountain Park to come into town and not only take a shower, but visit area businesses as well.
+Rickstrew said shower rates are typically kept low in an effort to attract climbers out of Rifle Mountain Park to come into town and not only take a shower but visit area businesses as well.
 The increased influx of foot traffic, however, has prompted city officials to possibly increase the municipal pool shower rate to between $4 and $5.

 “We have a wide variety of people that stop.
 Our delivery driver for Vistar — which we get all of our food through — he said that truck stops charge between $12 and $15 a shower,” Rickstrew said.
-“So, he was surprised to hear when we only charge $2.”
+“So he was surprised to hear when we only charge $2.”

 Meanwhile, with added motorists comes the increased need for gas.

-The closures of Glenwood Canyon have been good to the local Go-Fer Foods gas station in Rifle, said clerk Jennifer Gonzalez
+The closures of Glenwood Canyon have been good to the local Go-Fer Foods gas station in Rifle, said clerk Jennifer Gonzalez.

 “Last week, we were doing like $20,000 days here,” she said.
-“So, it was pretty busy.”
+“So it was pretty busy.”

 This week, however, has slowed down some, she said.